adeelbarki/udagram-aws-cloudformation-script/README.md

 `aws cloudformation create-stack --stack-name udagramservers --region eu-central-1 --template-body file://udagram-network-server-combined.yml --parameters file://network-parameters.json --capabilities CAPABILITY_IAM`

 _Note:_
+* Before running this command, AWS configure must be configured with a user Acces key and Id.
 * Single command will deploy network and server configuration on AWS.
 * Region can be selected according to your location.
 In this case `eu-central-1` is selected.
 * AWS has limited instances in each region.
 In order to check your limit in specific region, goto EC2 > Limits in AWS console.
 This script is scaled to 4 instances and may not run if your EC2 limit is less than 4.
 In case of lower limit ask AWS help team to increase the limit.